 What advising support will I receive?

-In the Larner College of Medicine we realize how important your future goals and aspirations are and provide one-on-one and group advising throughout the program.
+At The Robert Larner, M.D.
+College of Medicine at The University of Vermont we realize how important your future goals and aspirations are and provide one-on-one and group advising throughout the program.
 In addition to program academic advising, we provide support regarding the medical school admissions process and each students’ time line and goals.
 Our support does not end once you graduate the program.
 We continue to work with alumni to help them reach their career aspirations.

 My previous grades are not a representation of my ability.
 Will your admissions committee still consider my application?

 When reviewing applications, we look at the candidate holistically.
 We want to know that you are capable of succeeding in our program and can handle a strong science curriculum.
 We take into account prior academics, MCAT/GRE scores, experience, letters of recommendations, recent coursework and anything else that helps to demonstrate your character and potential.